 If your soil has a lot of clay, you’ll amend it differently than if your soil has a lot of sand or sandy loam.
 Your local nursery or landscape supply business will be able to help you choose what amendments are right for your garden.

-If you have multiple beds, buying soil and/or amendments in bulk from a local landscape supply company, and having it delivered is the most economical way.
-This, of course, is true when you’re feeding new or established beds.
+If you have multiple beds or a large area to plant, buying soil and/or amendments in bulk from a local landscape supply company and having it delivered is the most economical way.
+This applies when you’re feeding new or top dressing established beds.

-For a small bed, the bagged option is the way to go.
-In fact, many landscape supply companies let you bag your own so you get a compost specific to your area.
+For a small bed or containers, the bagged option is the way to go.
+In fact, many landscape supply companies let you bag your own so you get compost specific to your area and the plants you’re growing.
 You can see what I mean here.

-I’m not big on fertilizer when planting and use it only when planting annuals or roses.
+I’m not big on fertilizer when planting and used it only when planting annuals, rose plants (not bare-root), camellias, citrus, and rhododendrons.
 I throw in some compost when planting perennials, shrubs, and trees.

 Compost established beds